awslabs/amazon-athena-cross-account-catalog/README.md

 # Amazon Athena Cross Account Data Catalog

-🌉 Reference implementation for granting cross-account AWS Glue Data Catalog access from Amazon Athena
+🌉 ~~Reference implementation for granting cross-account AWS Glue Data Catalog access from Amazon Athena~~

 ---

-**WARNING**
+💁 **NOTICE**

-This is one of many ways to be able to access cross account data catalogs that currently exist.
-Please evaluate all your options to see which one fits best for your use case.
+Amazon Athena now officialy supports [connecting to an AWS Glue Data Catalog in another account](https://docs.aws.amazon.com/athena/latest/ug/data-sources-glue-cross-account.html).
+As such, this repository will be archived in the near future.

 ---